seamapi/javascript-http/README.md

 [npm]: https://www.npmjs.com/

 ### Optional Peer Dependencies for TypeScript

-_This is a low-level package meant for applications and libraries with particular dependency requirements.
-Before using this package, ensure you understand the installation and updating instructions.
-This SDK is entirely contained in the [seamapi] package.
-Seam recommends using that package instead for simpler dependency management._

 This package has optional peer dependencies for TypeScript users.
 Recent versions of npm will automatically install peer dependencies by default.